Find quick answers to your questions about volunteering with Camphill

 What is the application process to volunteer?

-Fill out our application and interview.
-Both of these things can be done online.
+Create an account, select communities, fill out our application, and interview.
+All of these things can be done online.

-If you don’t already have any specific communities in mind, the first step is to choose a few communities that you are most interested in.
-Start here. (link to communities page)
+If you don’t already have any specific communities in mind, the first step is to choose a few communities and positions that you are most interested in.
+Start here.

-When you begin the online application (link), you can select and apply to 5 positions at a time.
+When you begin the online application, you can select and apply to 5 positions.
 (Fewer is fine too!)

-You will need to provide the contact information for academic, volunteer, or professional references.
+You will need to provide the contact information for your academic, volunteer, or professional references.